niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 ---
-title: Generating Robustness - Adapting QA systems to new domains
+title: Generating Robustness - Adapting Question and Answering systems to new domains
 description: A project that my team worked on for our Stanford CS224N project.
-We implement a variety of techniques (e.g. adversarial learning) that boost the robustness of a QA model, improving its ability to generalize to new domains.
+We implement a variety of techniques (e.g. adversarial learning) that boost the robustness of a question and answering model, improving its ability to generalize to new domains.
 toc: true
 comments: true
 layout: post